qylaboratory/chuqis-cdn/public/documents/PrivacyPolicy_en.md

 ## Who will we share your information with

-### Cloudflare

-We will provide Cloudlare with some of your personal information to count website visits and prevent malicious requests.

-### Tianli CDN
+### ChuqiCloud

-We will provide Tianli CDN with your IP address and request information for Tianli CDN to hijack malicious requests.
+We will provide ChuqiCloud with your IP address and request information for ChuqiCloud to hijack malicious requests.

-### 51LA

-We will provide 51LA with your IP address and approximate location to count website visits.

 ## How do we save your personal information